yioannides/fedora-resolve/README.md

 ### User fonts

-If you want to use your own fonts in Davinci Resolve for text input, you have to copy all your fonts in your system's font folder: `usr/share/fonts`
+If you want to use your own fonts in Davinci Resolve for text input, you have to copy them in your system's font folder: `usr/share/fonts`

-Your local fonts installed in `/home/$USER/.fonts` won't be seen by Davinci Resolve.
+Your local user font folder in `~/.fonts` won't be seen by Davinci Resolve.

 ## Conclusion